 Integrations with human resource management systems

-When allocating resources to project tasks, a resource manager also needs the information on employees’ absences (days off, sick leaves, training, etc.).
-Companies usually use centralized human resource management systems that keep all this information.
-If a resource management tool integrates with an HRM system, a resource manager doesn’t have to send requests to the HR department anymore, as it will always be at hand in an RM tool.
+When assigning resources to project tasks, a resource manager needs relevant information on employees’ absences (days off, sick leaves, training, etc.).
+Otherwise, there’s a high chance of assigning an unavailable employee and creating a bottleneck.
+Large organizations usually use centralized human resource management systems that keep all this information.
+Epicflow integrates with the HRM systems, so when allocating resources in our system, a resource manager can be sure that availability and capacity data are always up-to-date.
 It saves time and significantly simplifies the resource allocation process.

-Want to know how to make your resource allocation process as efficient as possible with Epicflow?
+Want to know more about streamlining the resource management process with Epicflow?
 Book a call with our expert.